Install mailmaster via distrobox on other Linux distributions

 Firstly, we shall notice that, mailmaster will be installed in the

-container under the directory /opt/mailmaster/
+container under the directory /opt/mailmaster/.
+However,

-directory will not be shared by default distrobox
+the /opt directory will not be shared by default distrobox

 configuration.
 Hence we add an extra volume command to map the host's

-directory to the container's /opt
+/opt directory to the container's /opt, as

 shown below.
 This helps ensuring that mailmaster runs normally